 Since inception, we have incurred significant operating losses.
 Our net losses were \$120.3 million, \$97.2 million, and \$72.9 million for the years ended December 31, 2017, 2016 and 2015, respectively.
-As of March 31, 2018, we had an accumulated deficit of \$337.3 million.
-We have financed our operations primarily through public offerings of our common stock, private placements of our preferred stock, our collaboration with Juno Therapeutics, Inc., a Celgene company that is a wholly-owned subsidiary of Celgene Corporation ("Juno Therapeutics"), and an upfront payment from Allergan Pharmaceuticals International Limited ("Allergan").
+As of September 30, 2018, we had an accumulated deficit of \$391.2 million.
+We have financed our operations primarily through public offerings of our common stock, private placements of our preferred stock, our collaboration with Juno Therapeutics, Inc., a Celgene company that is a wholly-owned subsidiary of Celgene Corporation ("Juno Therapeutics"), and payments under our strategic alliance with Allergan Pharmaceuticals International Limited ("Allergan").
 We have devoted all of our efforts to research and development.
 We expect to continue to incur significant expenses and increasing operating losses for the foreseeable future.
 The net losses we incur may fluctuate significantly from quarter to quarter.
 We anticipate that our expenses will increase substantially if and as we:

-- continue our current research programs and our preclinical development of product candidates from our current research programs; - · seek to identify additional research programs and additional product candidates; - initiate preclinical testing and clinical trials for any product candidates we identify and develop; - maintain, expand, and protect our intellectual property portfolio and provide reimbursement of third-party expenses related to our patent portfolio; - seek marketing approvals for any of our product candidates that successfully complete clinical trials; - ultimately establish a sales, marketing, and distribution infrastructure to commercialize any medicines for which we may obtain marketing approval;
+- · continue our current research programs and our preclinical development of product candidates from our current research programs; - · seek to identify additional research programs and additional product candidates; - · initiate preclinical testing and clinical trials for any product candidates we identify and develop; - prepare for clinical development of our most advanced program; - maintain, expand, and protect our intellectual property portfolio and provide reimbursement of third-party expenses related to our patent portfolio; - · seek marketing approvals for any of our product candidates that successfully complete clinical trials; - · ultimately establish a sales, marketing, and distribution infrastructure to commercialize any medicines for which we may obtain marketing approval; - · further develop our genome editing platform; - · hire additional clinical, quality control, and scientific personnel; - · add operational, financial, and management information systems and personnel, including personnel to support our product development;

-- · further develop our genome editing platform; - hire additional clinical, quality control, and scientific personnel; - add operational, financial, and management information systems and personnel, including personnel to support our product development; - acquire or in-license other medicines and technologies; - · validate a commercial-scale current Good Manufacturing Practices ("cGMP") manufacturing facility; and - · continue to operate as a public company.
+- · acquire or in-license other medicines and technologies; - validate a commercial-scale current Good Manufacturing Practices ("cGMP") manufacturing facility; and - continue to operate as a public company.